fjvallarino/monomer/docs/tutorials/00-setup.md

 ## Notes for macOS users

-If you have a discrete GPU, you may want to copy `Info.plist` into the bin directory the build command shows.
+If you have a discrete GPU, and you'd rather have your application use the integrated GPU, you may want to copy `Info.plist` into the bin directory the build command shows.
 It will be something like:

 ```bash
 $HOME/.../monomer-starter/.stack-work/install/x86_64-osx/......../8.10.4/bin
 ```

-By doing this, you will be using the integrated GPU instead of the discrete one.
-This provides faster startup, better battery life and it will work just fine for most UIs, although you may notice a bit of lag when resizing windows.
+By doing this, macOS will default to using the integrated GPU instead of the discrete one.
+This provides slightly faster startup, better battery life and it will work fine for most UIs, although you may notice a bit of lag when resizing windows.

 Further, you may want to do this for your local stack install directory, since you'll be using ghcid and Info.plist needs to be in the directory where the